 H1B Visa Transfer Fees, Cost

-The H1B transfer cost includes fees that are paid for various aspects of the H1B petition as listed below.
-Depending on the size of the company, the H1B filing fee can vary anywhere from $1,750 USD to $7,400 USD + the attorney fee( if any).
+The H1B transfer cost for employers includes application fees that are paid to USCIS and other fees such as attorney fees.
+Depending on the size of the company, the H1B filing fee can vary anywhere from $1,700 USD to $7,900 USD + the attorney fee( if any).